tzcytpm/pl-comms-web/docs/config.md

 ```

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on element.io.
 This is the image used if
-links to your copy of PL Comms appear in some websites like Facebook, and indeed PL Comms itself.
+links to your copy of privateLINE Comms appear in some websites like Facebook, and indeed privateLINE Comms itself.
 This has to be static in the HTML
 and an absolute URL (and HTTP rather than HTTPS), so it's not possible for this to be an option in config.json.
 If you'd like to
-change it, you can build PL Comms, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
+change it, you can build privateLINE Comms, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
 Alternatively, you can edit
-the `og:image` meta tag in `index.html` directly each time you download a new version of PL Comms.
+the `og:image` meta tag in `index.html` directly each time you download a new version of privateLINE Comms.

 ## SSO setup

-When PL Comms is deployed alongside a homeserver with SSO-only login, some options to ease the user experience might want to be set:
+When privateLINE Comms is deployed alongside a homeserver with SSO-only login, some options to ease the user experience might want to be set:

 1. `logout_redirect_url`: Optional URL to redirect the user to after they have logged out.
 Some SSO systems support a page that the
-   user can be sent to in order to log them out of that system too, making logout symmetric between PL Comms and the SSO system.
+   user can be sent to in order to log them out of that system too, making logout symmetric between privateLINE Comms and the SSO system.
 2. `sso_redirect_options`: Options to define how to handle unauthenticated users.
 If the object contains `"immediate": true`, then
    all unauthenticated users will be automatically redirected to the SSO system to start their login.
 If instead you'd only like to
    have users which land on the welcome page to be redirected, use `"on_welcome_page": true`.
 As an example: